cta0930/tryhackme-badge-action-workflow/README.md

 - Configure the action with the following inputs:
     - GITHUB_TOKEN: Your GitHub Personal Access Token (required, set as a secret).
     - image_path: The path to store the downloaded badge image (defaults to ./assets/tryhackme-badge.png).
-    - username: Your TryHackMe username (defaults to the value in a secret named THM_USERNAME).
     - user_id: Your TryHackMe user ID (defaults to the value in a secret named THM_USER_ID).

 ```